TWO BROTHERS FROM BALLYMENA: THE SEARCH FOR RICHARD RAE AND JAMES HOY RAE

 RAE, James Hoy, 15973, Private, 12th Royal Scots (Lothian Regt), was KIA on the 28th September 1915.
 He was aged 29 and the son of James and Sarah, 12 Waveney Avenue, Ballymena.
 His wife Agnes Logan Rae lived at 148, Institution Street, Kirkcaldy, Fife, Scotland.
 He is commemorated on the Loos Memorial.

 I also learned for the first time of Richard Rae and had not been aware of my grandfather James’s middle name.
-I was also unaware of the variations in the spelling of their surnames.
+I was also unaware of the variations in the spelling of their surnames, or that another brother, 778267 Lance Corporal David Rea, had served with No 2 Canadian Railway Troops from 1916-1919.

 Richard, who died aged 36, was survived by his wife Pearl (nee Adair), daughter Sarah Dunseath (aged 12) and his sons David (aged 10) and James (aged 7).
 The family had been living at 90 Sutherland Street, Kirkcaldy until 1914 but by 1925 Pearl and the children had moved 600 yards to 15 Haig Road, where Pearl died in 1961.
 Daughter Sarah lived to age 89, but son David, aged 19, was found drowned on a nearby beach.
 Son James must have left the area as no record can be found.